vaadin/addressbook-portlet/README.md

 5. Run `docker-compose up`

-6. Deploy all wars: `addressbook-grid/target/address-book-grid.war`,
+6. Deploy all wars: `addressbook-bundle/target/vaadin-portlet-static.war`, `addressbook-grid/target/address-book-grid.war` and
-`addressbook-form/target/address-book-form.war` and `addressbook-bundle/target/vaadin-portlet-static.war`,
+`addressbook-form/target/address-book-form.war`
 to your docker container by copying them to `./deploy/` (the copied files should disappear when deployed).

 7. Wait for the bundles to start, then visit http://localhost:8080/.